knative/release/TIMELINE.md

-# Timeline of a Knative release cycle
+# Timeline of a Knative release

 We release each repository of `knative.dev` every 6 weeks.
 Please check the [release schedule](README.md#release-schedule) to calculate when to start work on each checkpoint of a release timeline.